Quercus petraea

-Quercus petraea, commonly known as the sessile oak, Cornish oak, Irish Oak or durmast oak, is a species of oak tree native to most of Europe and into Anatolia and Iran.
+Quercus petraea, commonly known as the sessile oak, Welsh oak, Cornish oak, Irish oak or durmast oak, is a species of deciduous oak tree native to most of Europe and into Anatolia and Iran.
 The sessile oak is the national tree of Ireland, and an unofficial emblem in Wales and Cornwall.

 Description

 The sessile oak is a large deciduous tree up to 40 m tall, in the white oak section of the genus (Quercus sect.
 Quercus) and similar to the pedunculate oak (Q. robur), with which it overlaps extensively in range.
 The leaves are 7–14 cm long and 4–8 cm broad, evenly lobed with five to six lobes on each side and a 1 cm petiole.
 The male flowers are grouped into catkins, produced in the spring.
 The fruit is an acorn 2–3 cm long and 1–2 cm broad, which matures in about six months.

 Comparison with pedunculate oak

 Significant botanical differences from pedunculate oak (Q. robur) include the stalked leaves, and the stalkless (sessile) acorns from which one of its common names is derived.
+(With the pedunculate oak, it is the acorns which are pedunculate, i.e. on stalks, while the leaves are not.)
 It occurs in upland areas of altitudes over 300 m with higher rainfall and shallow, acidic, sandy soils.
 Its specific epithet petraea means "of rocky places".
 Q. robur, on the other hand, prefers deeper, richer soils at lower altitude.
 Fertile hybrids with Quercus robur named Quercus × rosacea are found wherever the two parent species occur and share or are intermediate in characters between the parents.

-Charles Darwin, in Chapter II of On the Origin of Species, noted that the sessile and pedunculate oaks had been described as both distinct species and mere varieties depending on the authority consulted.